 New techniques like social listening or social analytics can help PR firms to discover new communities and interesting topics their clients weren’t previously aware of.
-While real-time data analysis can help clients understand what’s being said in communities and recognise the risk of not being able to react.
+Meanwhile, real-time data analysis can help clients understand what’s being said in communities and to recognise the risk of not being able to react.

 Caroline added: “We need to show clients that we have our finger on the pulse and the insight they’re missing out on before they’re aware of it.
 We can then justify higher PR budgets because we can prove better impact in campaigns.”

 How PR firms can get started with data innovation

 Every brand is on a journey in terms of using data and how much they can process.
 But Caroline and Simon had the following advice for companies keen to use data to enhance their campaigns:

 - Start small and expand: It’s vital to start small rather than immediately overhauling an existing comms approach.
 Consider using data to identify new publications or platforms and trust the insight to explore new audiences and opportunities.

 - Be inquisitive and evolve: Use data to understand where audiences are engaging and shape stories that help brands get heard.
 Map that insight over time and regularly review it to ensure brands engage in new platforms and take their stories to new audiences.